Image: Pereslavtseva Katerina/Shutterstock.com

 Types & Varieties

 Within the species, there are two subspecies: ophioscorodon or “hard-necked” garlic, and sativum or “soft-necked” garlic.
 Almost all supermarket varieties of garlic are soft-necked and include two types: silverskin and artichoke.
 Silverskin is the most common, though artichoke has a milder flavor with less cloves.
 Soft-necked garlic has the longest shelf life and grows well in a variety of conditions.

-References: University of California, University of Minnesota Extension.
+References: Cornell University, Iowa State University Extension, University of California Agriculture & Natural Resources, University of Minnesota Extension.